Programming641/computer_vision_algorithm3/README.md

 Windows 10
 Python 3

+## Note

 Please note that I am not using any conventional computer vision algorithm! algorithm are entirely created by me!
 The advantages of my algorithm are straightforward and intuitive, because for one, I am not using heavy mathmatics.

 execute the following and see how it works for yourself!!!

 **Caution:** image format must NOT be JPG!!!
 JPG does not work!
 Use PNG instead.

+## Warning

+Some of the python scripts take quite a long time to execute!
+On my i7 computer, create_shape_nbrs.py took about 30-40 min.

 ## Directory structure